 On Saturday, October 26, following the premiere of "At War" -- a French drama about the closing of an auto plant despite wage concessions by the workers -- local UAW leader Dan Maloney will discuss the picture in the context of his union's strike at GM.
 Blending live music and classic cinema, the Alloy Orchestra will accompany the screening of the 1929 film "Man with a Movie Camera" on Friday, November 1.

 The series has a mission to screen motion pictures that educate as well as entertain, showcasing films from countries around the world in addition to the United States, which can range from documentaries to science fiction and comedies.
 Many among its most popular selections over the years tie into other social concerns, whether that be immigration, women's rights, or LGBTQ issues.
 Garlock points to the diversity of subjects and cinematic approaches as the source of the program's strength.
-And it's not just audiences that have taken note: in honor of its series' 25th anniversary, the Monroe County legislature passed a resolution honoring the contributions of the Rochester Labor Film Series to the city's cultural landscape.
+And it's not just audiences that have taken note: in honor of its series' 25th anniversary, the New York State legislature passed a resolution honoring the contributions of the Rochester Labor Film Series to the city's cultural landscape.

 Every one of us is a laborer in one way or another, and the issues raised in these films touch us all, in ways we may realize, and others we may not.
 Which means there's no fear of the well running dry for filmmakers searching out new angles on these subjects.

 "We're all doing a job, as a passion or as a position to make our lives better, either because of what we're doing directly or because of the benefits that we get from it," Case says.
 "There's an overarching recognition that labor is not just something you do, but something important to everyone's existence.
 Labor is life."